ibm-cloud-docs/assistant/beta-deploy-web-chat.md

 1. Click **Create** to generate the script.

-    A code snippet is created and added to the bottom of the page that contains an HTML `<script>` element.
+    A code snippet is created and added to the page that contains an HTML `<script>` element.
 The script tag calls JavaScript code that is hosted on an IBM site.
 The code instantiates an instance of your assistant within a web chat widget.
 The generated code includes a region and unique integration ID.
 Do not change these parameter values.

 1.  **Optional**: Customize the chat.
 You can make the following changes: